clfs/chatgpt/README.md

 # chatgpt
 A tiny ChatGPT3 CLI.
-It uses the most expensive model with maximum token length, so one query can cost up to $0.08 (as of Jan 2023).
+It uses the most expensive model with maximal token count, so one query can cost up to $0.08 (as of Jan 2023).

 Install or update: